talon/javascript-registry/packages/route/lib/route.js.md

 ## Future

-Normally only the dynamic keys are decoded.
+By default only the dynamic keys are decoded.
 To also include the constant keys use `Route.withConstants`

 ```js
 test.skip("Route.withConstants", () => {